skiadas/WebAppsCourse/notes/local_vs_global.md

     window.b = 4; // Can define global variables as properties of the global object b;            // Returns 4
     ```

+    > Note: Very few things in Javascript are protected.
+For instance this line overwrites the Math object:
+    > ```js
+    > Math = {}
+    > ```
-- Here is a gotcha to watch out for, there are no other scopes than those introduced by functions:
+- Here is a gotcha to watch out for, there are no other scopes than those introduced by functions.
+For example a `for` loop does NOT introduce a new scope.
     ```
     for (var i = 0; i < 10; i += 1) {
         i;